A few remarks on orthogonal polynomials: Introduction and notation

 Of course we present also results that require existence of all moments.
 These are some limit properties of arithmetic averages of orthogonal polynomials and more importantly results concerning expansions of Radon--Nikodym derivatives of one distribution with respect to the other (see (\ref{rozkl})).

 The paper is organized as follows.
-In the next Section \ref{chol} we present consequences of are our approach and derive with its help mostly known results.
+In the next Section \ref{chol} we present consequences of our approach and derive some known and unknown results of lesser importance.
 We do this basically to illustrate the usefulness of our approach.
-By the end of this Section in Subsection \ref{recurr} we relate coefficients of the power series expansion of polynomials $\left\{ p_{n}\right\} $ to the coefficients of the 3-term recurrence satisfied by these polynomials.
-More precisely we partially solve systems of equations (\ref{_f}), (\ref{_s}) and (\ref{lam1}), (\ref{lam2}), (\ref{lam3}) .
-The solution is exact in the case of symmetric measures $\alpha .$
+By the end of this Section in Subsection \ref{recurr} we relate coefficients of the power series expansion of polynomials $\left\{ p_{n}\right\} _{n\geq 0}$ to the coefficients of the 3-term recurrence satisfied by these polynomials.
+More precisely we partially solve systems of equations (\ref{_f}), (\ref{_s}) and (\ref{lam1}), (\ref{lam2}), (\ref{lam3} ).
+The solution is exact and complete (see (\ref{sol11}), (\ref{sol21}) and ( \ref{sol2})) in the case of symmetric measures $\alpha $.

-As we think particularly interesting and new are the results concerning connection coefficients presented in Section \ref{con-coef} containing not only formula for the connection coefficients between two sets of orthogonal polynomials related to two measures but also expansion of Radon--Nikodym derivative of one measure with respect to the other in a Fourier series of orthogonal polynomials related to one of the measures.
+We think that particularly interesting and new are results concerning connection coefficients presented in Section \ref{con-coef}.
+We present there not only formula for the connection coefficients between the two sets of orthogonal polynomials related to two different measures but also expansion of the Radon--Nikodym derivative of one measure with respect to the other in a Fourier series of orthogonal polynomials related to one of the measures.
+We give there two nontrivial examples.
 Interesting and new seems also Section \ref{Line} presenting general formula for the linearization coefficients.
 Longer and uninteresting proofs are shifted to Section \ref{dow}.